Youth justice in New Zealand: Current domestic context

-Overview of CYPTFA
+Overview of Oranga Tamariki Act 1989

-The CYPTFA creates two separate justice processes for children and youth.
+The Oranga Tamariki Act 1989 creates two separate justice processes for children and youth.
 This differentiation is based on the attitude that younger people are more vulnerable and have a more immature judgment, and this should be accounted for.
 The different processes recognise the child or youth's offending in a manner that acknowledges their higher needs and vulnerability.
 Thus, levels of culpability are determined by age group.
 However, major legislative changes now allow children to be prosecuted if the crime is sufficiently severe.

 The Act aims to promote the well-being of children, young persons and their families.
 The process is aimed to reduce the levels of youth incarceration and constructively deal with issues and problems created by youth and children.
 This is done by holding the child or young person accountable for their behaviour and encouraging them to accept responsibility for their offending, while taking into account their needs and ensuring they are given the chance to develop beneficially from the experience.

-Principles from CYPTFA
+Principles from Oranga Tamariki Act 1989

 Principles governing youth justice reflect different objectives from traditional criminal prosecution.
 These are: